 5 Years 11 Months Old Child Development and Milestones: Is your child on track?

 Your 5 years 11 months old child is more controlled and graceful in his actions and movements than he was just a few months ago.
 He has lost most or all of that baby/toddler chubbiness and your child’s body has adult-like proportions.
+Your child’s average weight and height are as follows:

-Kids this age weigh approximately 19-20kg and are around 115cm in height.
 However, also remember that height and weight are also genetically determined to a great extent, so try to avoid comparing your child with others the same age.
 Your child also has perfect 20/20 vision by now.

 Let’s take a look at some other physical developments – related to both fine and gross motor skills – that you might see in your 5 years 11 months old child.